raynamharris/DissociationTest/scripts/01_DissociationTest.md

 The sample and count information for this part is found in `../data/GSE99765_DissociationColData.csv` and `../data/GSE99765_DissociationCountData.csv`.
-You can also download these two files (with a different name but same content) from [GEO GSE99765](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE99765).
+You can also download these two files from [GEO GSE99765](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE99765).

-Sample sizes
+Do a little data cleaning and calculate sample size and number of genes measured.

     ##
     ##        CA1 CA3 DG